 Unfortunately, it started shedding again after I stopped using the products.
 I didn’t bother turning to them again afterwards; I was quite happy with my new look.
 But when I visited my friend again in 2017, she told me that Nioxin had changed up their formula entirely.
 Without telling anyone, it seems.

-So if you’ve used Nioxin 6 shampoo and conditioner in the past, and you’re still using it now, take note.
+So, thinning hair women and men: if you’ve used Nioxin 6 shampoo and conditioner in the past, and you’re still using it now, take note.
 Because maybe it’s time to check whether it’s still the right system for your hair type.

 LA Says: Be wary of Nioxin 6 reviews that recommend it for natural, medium to coarse hair.
 This is no longer the case – if you have natural hair, you need system 1 or system 2.

 This 3D care kit includes: one shampoo, one conditioner and one Nioxin system 6 scalp treatment.
 They form a 3-pronged approach to revitalising your locks and regaining a healthy scalp after using harmful chemicals or excessive heat.

 The result?
 Well, according to Nioxin, these babies team up to “remove follicle-clogging sebum, fatty acids and environmental residues, while restoring the moisture level and providing color protection.”
 Go, team!